projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-cpu-virt.rst

 See :ref:`cpu_sharing` for more information.

-CPU management in the Service VM under static CPU partitioning
+CPU Management in the Service VM Under Static CPU Partitioning
 ==============================================================

 With ACRN, all ACPI table entries are passthrough to the Service VM, including